-Condition number Species Condition Performan ce Indicator Relevant UoAs Related to previously raised condition? maneator (Y/N/NA) 1 Missing Well defined HCRs that ensure that the exploitation rate is reduced as the PRI is approached, are expected to keep the stock fluctuating around a target level consistent with (or above) MSY, or for key LTL species a level consistent with ecosystem needs.
-1.2.2 UoA-12 NA 2 Lumpfish b) The assessment estimates stock status relative to reference points that are appropriate to the stock and can be estimated.
-1.2.4 UoA-12 NA 3 Lumpfish b) Known direct effects of the UoA are highly likely to not hinder recovery of ETP species 2.3.1 UoA-12 NA 4 Lumpfish a) There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species (Lump fith) UoA-12 NA 5 Lumpfish b) Information is adequate to measure trends and support a strategy to manage impacts on ETP species 2.3.3 UoA-12 NA 6 Ling - Tusk a) Missing Well defined HCRs that ensure that the exploitation rate is reduced as the PRI is approached, are expected to keep the stock fluctuating around a target level consistent with (or above) MSY, or for key LTL species a level consistent with ecosystem needs.
-1.2.2 UoA-1 - UoA-11 NA 7 b) The assessment estimates stock status relative to reference points that are appropriate to the stock and can be estimated.
-Tusk I+II and Tusk VIb 1.2.4 UoA-1, Uoa-2, UoA-5, UoA6, UoA7, UoA-10, UoA-11 NA 8 Ling Tusk b) Known direct effects of the UoA are highly likely to not hinder recovery of ETP species.
-2.3.1 UoA 1-11 9 All the formation of the species.a) There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species.Tuskd) There is a regular review of the potential effectiveness and practicality of alternative measures to minimise UoA-related mortality of ETP species and they are implemented as appropriate 2.3.2 UoA 1-11 NA 10 Ling -b) Information is adequate to measure trends and support aTuskstrategy to manage impacts on ETP species (Ling and Tusk) 2.3.3 UoA1-6, 8- 11 NA 11 Tusk b) Information is adequate to measure trends and support a strategy to manage impacts on ETP species 2.3.3 UoA7 NA 12 Ling- Tusk a) If the species is below the PRI, there is either evidence of recovery or a demonstrably effective strategy in place between all MSC UoAs which categorise this species as main, to ensure that they collectively do not hinder recovery and rebuilding.
-2.1.1 UoA1-6, 8- 11 NA 13 Ling- Tusk a) There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above 2.4.2 UoA1-6, 8- 11 NA
+Condition number Species Condition Performan ce Indicator Relevant UoAs Related to previously raised condition?
+(Y/N/NA) 1 Lumpfish Missing Well defined HCRs that ensure that the exploitation rate is reduced as the PRI is approached, are expected to keep the stock fluctuating around a target level consistent with (or above) MSY, or for key LTL species a level consistent with ecosystem needs.
+UoA-12 NA 2 Lumpfish b) The assessment estimates stock status relative to reference points that are appropriate to the stock and can be estimated.
+1.2.4b NA 3 Lumpfish b) Known direct effects of the UoA are highly likely to not hinder recovery of ETP species 2.3.1b UoA-12 NA 4 Lumpfish a) There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species (Lumpfish) 2.3.2a UoA-12 NA 5 Lumpfish b) Information is adequate to measure trends and support a strategy to manage impacts on ETP species 2.3.3b UoA-12 NA 6 Ling - Tusk a) Missing Well defined HCRs that ensure that the exploitation UoA-1 UoA-1 - UoA-11 NA 7 Ling I+II Tusk I+II and Tusk VIb b) The assessment estimates stock status relative to reference points that are appropriate to the stock and can be estimated.
+1.2.4b UoA-1, Uoa-2, UoA-5, UoA6, UoA7, UoA-10, UoA-11 NA 8 Ling Tusk b) Known direct effects of the UoA are highly likely to not hinder recovery of ETP species.
+2.3.1b 2.3.1b UoA 1-11 Not UoA7 9 Ling Tusk a) There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species. d) There is a regular review of the potential effectiveness and practicality of alternative measures to minimise UoA-related mortality of ETP species and they are implemented as appropriate NA 10 Ling - b) Information is adequate to measure trends and support a Tusk strategy to manage impacts on ETP species (Ling and Tusk) 2.3.3b UoA1-6, 8- 11 NA 11 Tusk b) Information is adequate to measure trends and support a strategy to manage impacts on ETP species 2.3.3b UoA7 NA 12 Ling- Tusk a) If the species is below the PRI, there is either evidence of recovery or a demonstrably effective strategy in place between all MSC UoAs which categorise this species as main, to ensure that they collectively do not hinder recovery and rebuilding.
+2.1.1a UoA1-6, 8- 11 NA 13 Ling- Tusk a) There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above 2.4.2a UoA1-6, 8- 11 NA